Legend-Systems/pro-train/src/user/README.md

 - **Scope-Aware Operations**: All user operations respect organization/branch boundaries
 - **Access Control**: Users can only access data within their scope
 - **Data Isolation**: Complete separation of data by organization and branch
+- **🆕 Admin Visibility**: Brandon and Admin roles can view deleted users in addition to active users

 ## 🏗️ Architecture